gdwnldsKSC/WinQEMU/ReadMe.md

 Visual Studio 2008 / Visual C++ 2008 Runtime DEBUG version required for currently included fmod library build.
 (Satisified by having VS2008 installed, or otherwise acquiring MSVCR90D.dll ) - this is next on roadmap to fix.
 Setting build to RELEASE will enable it to build/run without VS2022 debugging capabilities, but will allow you to use the regular VC++ 2008 Runtime currently.
+Fix will probably be removal of fmod dependency.

 For a working debug environment, add to D:\Images\ (currently hard coded) vgabios-cirrus.bin, small.ffs, and bios.bin for a minimal x86 emulated system during debugging.
 This path can